 Cost: UA Students, faculty, staff, and members of the Alumni Association- free; $2 for all others

 Contact: Email email@example.com or call 205-348-5906

-Satisfy your shopping and dining needs with over 50 restaurants and stores in our conveniently located shopping district.
+Satisfy your shopping and dining needs with over 50 restaurants and stores in our conveniently located shopping district at Midtown Village.
 With a variety of choices in food and clothes, you will be sure to find something for everyone.